USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 Quality: *Modifiability*

-Scenario: How many minutes in average does it take to change graphical user interface?
+Scenario: Developer wants to change the GUI.
+Therefore, he needs to change the source code.
+As a result, the GUI is changed within 2 hours.

 ```puml
 @startuml